 - Know the main vitamin functions.

-- Find the benefits of vitamins as they relate to performance and health of the athletes.
+- Find the benefits of vitamins as they relate to the performance and health of the athletes.

 - Find the sources of the various vitamins.

 Vitamins are naturally occurring nutrients that we can find in foods and supplements.
-We need them for the basic requirements like good health, normal functioning of the metabolism, for growth, recovery, and for optimal performance.
+We need them for basic requirements like good health, normal metabolism functioning, growth, recovery, and optimal performance.

 The significance of vitamins in terms of athletes:

-- Vitamins are need for the normal metabolism, for growth, and tissue maintenance.
+- Vitamins are needed for normal metabolism, growth, and tissue maintenance.

 - Adequate vitamin intake is needed for health and performance.

-- When the intake of vitamins is deficient, our health and performance is compromised.
+- When the intake of vitamins is deficient, our health and performance are compromised.

 - Athletic performance and health improvements are experiences with supplements of vitamins.